-- A handshake is not an appropriate greeting for everyone.
-Greet everyone with a smile and a spoken greeting. - Speak directly to a person with a disability, not just to others accompanying a person. - Offer assistance, but do not insist on providing it.
-It is best to ask all voters if they need assistance, instead of assuming who may or may not have a disability.
-Always ask how you may best assist and never make assumptions.
-If you offer assistance, wait until the offer is accepted, then listen or ask for instructions.
-For example, it may be unsafe to grab a walker, white cane, or other aid used by a person who is disabled. - Don't ask about or mention the person's disability unless he or she talks about it or it is relevant to the conversation.
+- Greet everyone with a smile, eye contact, and a spoken greeting.
+Some people are uncomfortable with handshaking or physical contact.
+Be respectful of personal boundaries.
+Likewise, if someone offers you a handshake, feel free to accept it. - Speak directly to a person with a disability, not just to others accompanying a person. - Offer assistance, but do not insist on providing it.
+It is best to ask all voters if they need assistance or would like to use an accessible voting system, instead of assuming who may or may not have a disability.
+Always ask how you may best assist before acting, wait until the offer is accepted, and then listen or ask for instructions.
+For example, it may be unsafe to grab a walker, white cane, or other aid used by a person who is disabled. - Don't ask about or mention a person's disability unless he or she talks about it or it is relevant to the conversation.
 Don't praise someone with a disability for having "overcome" the disability.
 All voters are equal.
 Don't patronize or talk down to someone with a disability. - Keep your communications simple.
 Use plain language (i.e., "May I help you?" rather than "May I assist you?").
 Keep sentences short, and rephrase or repeat your comments if the voter is not understanding you.
 Focus on one topic at a time and be sure to allow time for the person to respond.
 Also, pay attention to the person while you're speaking with them, as they may be using body language to communicate.

-Interacting With a Person Who Uses a Wheelchair
+Interacting With a Person Who Uses a Mobility Device (e.g., Wheelchair, Scooter, Cane, etc.)

 - Provide personal space.
-Do not push, lean on, or hold onto a person's wheelchair unless the person asks.
-Remember, the wheelchair is part of his or her personal space. - Clear the path.
-Make sure that the path of travel to the check-in tables and voting booths are clear before the polls open and remain clear throughout the day. - When giving direction to a wheelchair user, consider the distance, weather, and physical obstacles such as curbs and stairs the wheelchair user will encounter.
-Know where the accessible pathways, restrooms, and water fountains are in and outside of the building.
+Do not push, lean on, or hold onto a person's mobility device unless the person asks.
+Remember, the mobility device is part of his or her personal space. - Clear the path.
+Make sure that the path of travel to the check-in tables and voting booths are clear before the polls open and remain clear throughout the day. - When giving direction to someone using a mobility device, consider the distance, weather, and physical obstacles such as curbs and stairs the person will encounter.
+Know where the accessible pathways, restrooms, and water fountains are both in and outside of the building.